 Breaking Down the Dashboard

 Whenever you first login to your WordPress dashboard, you will find a number of widgets.
 The main widget will be the ‘Welcome to WordPress!’ widget.
-Within this widget, it will ask you to get started customising your site.
+Here, it will ask you to get started customising your site.
 It will also give you a few ideas on how to start cutomising your site.
 Another widget will ask to make a quick draft for a blog post.
 All these widgets allow you to get started with your site easily.

 To the left of the screen, you will find all of the options available to you.
-Here you can change from the dashboard, to many of the other options including posts, pages, the media of the site, plugins, the settings of your site and many others.
+Here you can change from the dashboard to many of the other options including posts, pages, the media of the site, plugins, the settings of your site and many others.